3liz/lizmap-plugin/README.md

 1. In the official QGIS plugin repository.
 You need to provide user name and password for your Osgeo account.
 2. As a custom repository in Github releases and which can be added later in QGIS.
 The address will be: https://github.com/__ORG__/__REPO__/releases/latest/download/plugins.xml

+Both can be achieved in the same process.
+In the case of a pre-release, the plugin will not be pushed to the OSGEO repo.
+In such way, you can use the custom repo as beta testing and the OSGEO for the final rollout.

 ## Automatic deployment on Travis